markus-lassfolk/autonomy/PROJECT_STATUS.md

 ## Notes for Resuming Work

 ### Current Focus
-The project is currently focused on fixing runtime segmentation faults and implementing proper gRPC communication.
-The build system is working correctly, and all modules compile and link successfully.
+The project has successfully resolved all compilation errors and warnings across the entire codebase.
+The current focus is on fixing the final linking error (`undefined reference to 'starlink_cluster_failover_to'`) to complete the build process, then moving to runtime testing and gRPC communication fixes.

 ### Key Files to Check
 - **Build Log**: `/mnt/wsl/SDK/autonomy_build.log`